davidwaterston/goto-matching-bracket/README.md

 [Add your idea](http://feathub.com/davidwaterston/goto-matching-bracket/features/new) or [vote on your favorite feature](http://feathub.com/davidwaterston/goto-matching-bracket) to be implemented:

 [![Feature Requests](http://feathub.com/davidwaterston/goto-matching-bracket?format=svg)](http://feathub.com/davidwaterston/goto-matching-bracket)

+## Future Plans
+Current and planned work for this repo is public and detailed in [Waffle](https://waffle.io/davidwaterston/goto-matching-bracket).

 ## License
 Copyright (c) 2015 David Waterston.
 All rights reserved.